NoOrientationProgramming/SystemCore/TcpListening.md

 The function returns:

-* 1 – if a particle was successfully fetched (the entry is valid),
+* 1 – if a particle was successfully fetched (the entry is valid)
-* 0 – if no particle is currently available,
+* 0 – if no particle is currently available
-* -1 – if no more particles are available (the pipe has been closed or drained).
+* -1 – if no more particles are available (the pipe has been closed or drained)

 A PipeEntry contains two key components: